Home » Skincare

 How does Tretinoin in Dermatica work and how does it help acne?

 Tretinoin is in the cream I’m getting in my personalised Dermatica subscription to fight hyperpigmentation/melasma on my forehead.
-It’s strong stuff, so I’ve done research and thought I’d share my findings.
+It’s strong stuff, so I’ve researched it and thought I’d share my findings.

 [Tretinoin is used for] Topical preparation to reduce hyperpigmentation of skin,